Property litigation in London Bar

 Praised as ‘an excellent chambers’ with a ‘good range of expertise and seniority’, Enterprise Chambers is particularly reputed for landlord and tenant disputes, insolvency, and property-related professional negligence.
 Kavan Gunaratna is currently instructed on Re: Maitland House a.k.a.
 Lunar Office SARL v Broadway Estates Ltd, a case in the High Court concerning a dispute over a proposed development by a sub-tenant of 98 flats.

 New Square Chambers is a set that can be ‘relied upon for high-quality property-related advice’.
 Chambers' strengths lie in landlord and tenant work, disputes with a public law element, and public access to land, in addition to town and village green cases.
-Of note, George Laurence QC is currently acting for the claimant in Roxlena Ltd v Cumbria County Council who seeks to prevent an order of 44 new footbaths that would criss-cross upon their land.
+Of note, George Laurence QC is currently acting for the claimant in Roxlena Ltd v Cumbria County Council, which seeks to prevent an order of 44 new footpaths that would criss-cross upon its land.